sr3688/memory-game/CONTRIBUTING.md

 - Commit the changes with proper message.
 You can also add a descriptive message about the feature/functionality (recommended).
 - Add your name to the `contribution.md` file.
 - Add you info at `memory-game/contributers-honourboard/contributorsData.js ` in the format mentioned below to get you name on
-  [Contribution Honour Page](https://game-memory-game.netlify.app/contributers-honourboard/contributors.html)
+- Keep patience for the project maintainer to review and merge the PR [Contribution Honour Page](https://game-memory-game.netlify.app/contributers-honourboard/contributors.html)

 ```